kellyjonbrazil/jc/docs/parsers/url.md

 Normalized encoded and decoded versions of the original URL and URL parts are included in the output.

+> Note: Do not use the encoded fields for a URL that is already encoded.

 Usage (cli):

     $ echo "http://example.com/test/path?q1=foo&q2=bar#frag" | jc --url